 Common Career Mistakes and How to Avoid Them

-Are you trying everything to advance you career with no success?
-Have you ever asked yourself why your colleague or friend gets promoted, while you’re still in the same spot?
-Most of us commit common blunders in our work that slow down the pace of growth.
-Read on to learn about these mistakes and learn how to prevent them.
+Are you doing everything possible to progress your career with no success?
+Have you ever considered why your friend or colleague is promoted while you’re still stuck in the same spot?
+The truth is, most of us make a few common errors in our work that slow down growth.
+Learn about these mistakes and learn how you can avoid making them.

 Key Takeaways